We have compiled videos and troubleshooting techniques to help you solve problems, and get the most out of your safe.

 For added security there is no other way to get into the safe, making it very important to check battery life.
 However, the battery compartment is located on the outside of the safe so you can still change the battery and regain access to your safe, even if it dies.
 The combination is stored in the locking body and will remain the same.

 How long does the “lock-out mode” last?

 Lock-out mode lasts 5 minutes.
 Refrain from pushing buttons while the battery connects or the timer will reset.

 How Do I Change the Batteries?

-Remove the keypad from plastic base by pulling straight out, keypad will be attached by a wire.
+Remove the keypad from plastic base by pulling straight out, careful to not damage wire connecting keypad to base.
 Remove old battery and replace.
 Push keypad back into plastic base and test.

-Can an electronic lock be installed on the safe?
+Can an electronic lock be installed on my safe?

 Most mechanical locks can be swapped out with an electronic lock.
-To verify if your safe can have an electronic lock installed call technical support at 801.224.7233 supply your safes serial number and a member of our support team will be able to verify if your safe can have an electronic lock installed.
+To verify if your safe can have an electronic lock installed Click Here

 Combination Will Not Open the Safe

 Check lock-bolt pressure.
 Some free play should exist in the handle, left to right.
 Redial the complete combination stopping at "0" (before reaching "87").
 Hold dial on "0" while rattling the handle left and right.
 Then turn the dial right until it stops at about "87".
 PLEASE NOTE: If your lock still does not open, it is possible that one or more of your numbers may be off slightly from those shown in this manual.
 The combination number may have shifted slightly during shipping.
 Try dialing 1 up or 1 down from each number in the combination.